-discovered rare cluster (greenish-yellow) is indicated by the middle arrow.
-The spectral signature of this cluster is distinctively different from all other clusters, as seen in Fig. 12.
-Also indicated are two other small clusters that correspond to the previously known V (pale aqua) and C (white) classes from the supervised class map in Fig. 10.
-The 40×40 SOM produced by conscience learning, using the entire image, is in Fig. 11(b).
-The greenish-yellow cluster was hard to see in this map, and was only "discovered" because we looked for it based on the BDH discovery.
-This rare cluster covers only three PEs in the conscience SOM in contrast to seven PEs in the BDH SOM where it is also contoured by better developed "fences."
-Similarly, the previously known small V class is represented by four PEs in the conscience SOM versus six PEs in the BDH SOM, even though the conscience SOM was learned with four times as many data points, including more occurrences of the V class in the large image outside the upper quadrangle, and as seen from Fig. 11(c).
-The previously known white class occupies four PEs in both SOMs, in spite that within the 1/4 subimage used for BDH clustering, the white class only occurs in a small rectangle (not circled) in the upper right corner of Fig. 11(c), while there are many more white class pixels in the entire image used for the conscience SOM training [most notably the long vertical rectangle in the lower right corner of Fig. 11(c)].
+developed "fences".
+Similarly, the previously known small V class is represented by 4 PEs in the Conscience SOM vs 6 PEs in the BDH SOM, even though the Conscience SOM was learned with 4 times as many data points, including more occurrences of the V class in the large image outside the upper quadrangle, and as seen from the image on the right in Figure 11.
+The previously knwon white class occupies 4 PEs in both SOMs, in spite that within the 1/4 subimage used for BDH clustering the white class only occurs in a small rectangle (not circled) at the upper right corner, while there are many more white class pixels in the entire image used for the Conscience SOM training (most notably the long vertical rectangle in the lower right image corner).
 These observations clearly indicate that, compared to Conscience the SOM, the BDH preformed negative magnification.

 IV.
-DISCUSSION OF PROBLEMS AND CONCLUSION
+DISCUSSION OF PROBLEMS, AND CONCLUSIONS

-We mention here some issues related to this paper but not discussed previously.
-All of our evaluations assume topologically correct mapping by the respective SOMs (that the learning does not result in "twisted" maps).
+We mention here some issues related to this work but not discussed above.

+All of our evaluations assume topologically correct mapping

+by the respective SOMs (that the learning does not result in "twisted" maps.)
 Ensuring and verification of this is not easy, especially for high-dimensional, complex data.
-Although supporting theories exist [20], [21], those, similarly to the BDH itself, need systematic evaluation for higher dimensional data.
-In these applications, we used data of which we knew the cluster structure from independent investigations, thus we could verify the validity of the clusters identified by the SOM.
+Although supporting theories exist (Bauer and Pawelzik [20], Villmann et al. [21]), those, similarly to the BDH itself, need systematic evaluation for higher-dimensional data.
+In these applications we used data of which we knew the cluster structure from independent investigations, thus we could verify the validity of the clusters identified by the SOM.

-In our experience, finding "good" learning parameters is more difficult for the BDH algorithm than for KSOM or for the conscience algorithm.
-One especially important question seems to be the value of negative α : Can one "overdistort" the rest of the map while discovering rare clusters, by using a too large negative value?
-In several cases of real data, we saw that while extremely rare classes were beautifully magnified and further separated into meaningful subclusters such as in discovering rare Martian mineral types [22], the rest of the data were mapped onto thin filament-like groups of PEs leaving most of the SOM grid empty.
+In our experience, finding "good" learning parameters is more difficult for the BDH algorithm than for KSOM or for the Conscience algorithm.
+One especially important question seems to be the value of negative α : can one "over-distort" the rest of the map while discovering rare clusters, by using a too large negative value?
+In several cases of real data we saw that while extremely rare classes were beautifully magnified and further separated into meaningful subclusters such as in discovering rare Martian mineral types [22], the rest of the data were mapped onto thin filament-like groups of PEs leaving most of the SOM grid empty.